SysVisionz/sysvisionz-react-dropdown/README.md

 #### dropDirection

 **accepted variables:** 'up', 'down', 'left', 'right'
 **behavior:** Defaults to 'down' variable if not specified.
-This dictates the direction that your dropdown menu drops out of the main menu button.
+This dictates the direction that your dropdown menu drops out of the activating button.

 #### popDirection